nshardy/Molecule/README.md

 ### Rules
 1. Please DO NOT edit [README.md](README.md) and [CHANGELOG.md](CHANGELOG.md) files,
 2. Lint the JavaScript, TypeScript, HTML, CSS (if you can, or follow other examples in the project),
-3. Comment what is new, or explain, your code.
+3. Use comments to show what's new, explain, or organize your code.
+4. Name your files based on what they do (make it self-explanitory), and put the author and your github account link at the top of the file.